emissary-ingress/emissary/reference/idp-support/salesforce.md

 ## Set up Saleforce

-To use Salesforce as your IDP, you will first need to register an OAuth application with your Salesforce tenant.
+To use Salesforce as your IdP, you will first need to register an OAuth application with your Salesforce tenant.
 This guide will walk you through the most basic setup via the "Salesforce Classic Experience".

 1. In the `Setup` page, under `Build` click the dropdown next to `Create` and select `Apps`